If you think people are pulling your leg when talking about the mucus plug, they’re not — it’s a real thing. So why haven’t you heard more about it?

-Your mucus plug can vary in color, but it is typically, clear, yellow, green, pink, white, or brown.
-The mucus plug will probably resemble what snot from your nose looks like.
+Your mucus plug can vary in color, but it is typically clear, yellow, green, pink, white, or brown.
+The mucus plug kind of resembles boogers — not so classy, but it serves a purpose.

-The plug is thick when it is in place, but it usually thins out and develops a liquidy texture upon losing it.
+The plug is thick when in place, but it usually thins out and develops a liquidy texture when passing.

-The plug is usually about 4 to 5 centimeters long, but it is not unusual for your mucus plug to come out in parts and not all at once (source).
+The plug is usually about 4 to 5 centimeters long, but it is not unusual for your mucus plug to come out in pieces and not all at once.

-You may notice red streaks within your mucus plug because as your uterine expands to release the plug, capillaries can burst and lead to the streaking.
+You may notice red streaks within your mucus plug because as your uterus expands to release the plug, capillaries can burst, causing a minor amount of bleeding, leading to the streaking.

 If you are a visual person, you can look up numerous pictures on Google to give you an idea of what you should be looking for.
-Some of the pictures might make you slightly squeamish, so be prepared!
+But some of the pictures might make you squeamish, so be prepared!

 When Does It Come Out?

-You should lose your mucus plug toward the end of your pregnancy, but this is not always the case.
-This will generally occur between 37 to 42 weeks of gestation.
+Most women — but not all — lose their mucus plug toward the end of their pregnancy.
+This generally occurs between 37 to 42 weeks of gestation.
 Losing your mucus plug is a sign that your cervix is beginning to dilate.

-Typically, your mucus plug will be lost as a result of your baby dropping and settling into your lower pelvis.
+You will typically lose your mucus plug as your baby drops and settles into your lower pelvis.
 When this happens, it causes your cervix to begin ripening for labor.

-If you are still in the earlier stages of your pregnancy and believe you have lost it at less than 36 weeks, you should reach out to your doctor.
+If you believe you’ve lost your mucus plug before 36 weeks, you should reach out to your doctor.